Hunt on for gunman who killed 2 in wave of 7-Eleven holdups - NewsBreak

 About 40 minutes later, a 7-Eleven employee in Brea was shot and killed, Brea Police Capt.
 Phil Rodriguez said.

-Jim Hirsch told KCBS that his son, known as Matt, had been working an overnight shift alone.

-“I am so angry at this,” Jim Hirsch told the TV station “I never thought all the commotion in the world right now would affect me but it's under my roof.”

-Less than an hour after Matthew Hirsch was shot, officers in neighboring La Habra were sent to a reported robbery at a 7-Eleven.
+Less than an hour later, officers in neighboring La Habra were sent to a reported robbery at a 7-Eleven.
 They discovered two gunshot victims around 4:55 a.m., according to Sgt.
 Sumner Bohee.
-Both victims are expected to survive.